GameServerManagers/LinuxGSM-Docs/FAQ.md

 I'm getting 404 errors when running functions
 =========================================================================

-You're lacking the required function, and the function structure changed.
-You need the newer LGSM version.
-Just run the following command to get the update.
+You're lacking the required function, because you didn't run this command before the last huge LGSM update.
+The function structure changed, that's why you're getting a 404 error.
+You just need the newer LGSM version.

 `./gameserver update-functions`